Dynamical generalizations of the Prime Number Theorem and disjointness of additive and multiplicative semigroup actions: Introduction

 In \cite{BSZ13} it was shown that \ref{conj_sarnak} holds for all \define{horocycle flows}\footnote{Let $G= SL_2(\R)$, let $\Gamma$ be a lattice in $G$ (i.e.\ a discrete subgroup of $G$ with co-finite volume) and let $u= \left[\begin{smallmatrix} 1&1\\ 0&1 \end{smallmatrix}\right]$.
 The additive topological dynamical system $(X,T)$ where $X=G/\Gamma$ and $T$ is given by $T(g\Gamma )=(ug)\Gamma$ is called a \define{horocycle flow}.}.
 We have the following generalization, which verifies yet another instance of \cref{conj_AM}.

 \begin{Maintheorem} Let $(Y,S)$ be a finitely generated and aperiodic multiplicative topological dynamical system, and let $(X,T)$ be a horocycle flow.
-Then $(Y,S)$ and $(X,T)$ are disjoint. \end{Maintheorem}
+Then $(X,T)$ and $(Y,S)$ are disjoint. \end{Maintheorem}

-Our next goal is to formulate analogues of \cref{conj_AM} for multiplicative topological dynamical systems that are not necessarily finitely generated.
+Our next goal is to discuss analogues of \cref{conj_AM} for multiplicative topological dynamical systems that are not necessarily finitely generated.
 When dealing with non-finitely generated actions of $(\N,\cdot)$, new local obstructions can arise.
+In particular, there exist non-finitely generated multiplicative systems that are aperiodic but not disjoint from all zero entropy additive systems (for example $S_nz=n^i$, $z\in S^1$).
 To meet this challenge, we need a strengthening of the notion of aperiodicity introduced in \cref{def_apeiodic_systems}.
 Let us call a bounded arithmetic function $P\colon\N\to\C$ \define{locally periodic} if there exists $m\in\N$ such that for all $\epsilon>0$ the set $ \left\{n\in\N: |P(n+m)-P(n)|\geq \epsilon\right\} $ has zero asymptotic density.
 Roughly speaking, this means that for all $H\in\N$ and for ``almost all'' $n\in\N$ the function $P$ looks like a periodic function in a window $[n-H,n+H]$ around $n$.
 Surely every periodic function is locally periodic.
 A natural class of arithmetic functions that are locally periodic but not periodic are functions of the form $\chi(n) n^{it}$, where $\chi$ is a Dirichlet character and $n^{it}$, $t\in\R$, is an \define{Archimedean character}.